AhmedAbouelkher/omega-docs/content/video/tus_upload.md

 - `title` Setting this key will set `meta.title` in the API and display the value as the name of the video in the dashboard.

+- `collection`: collection id. ex: `63fcdbd82eec9b89aa5bfdf3` it can be empty.
+  > if you don't want to add this video to any collection, you can leave this field empty.

+    > You can move a video later to a collection using [Move Videos to Collection](/collection/move_videos_to_collection)

 ### Getting the video ID when using TUS

 When an initial TUS request is made, Stream responds with a URL in the location header.
 While this URL may contain the video ID, it is not recommend to parse this URL to get the ID.